 The Buzzard Project (Buzzard or The Project) lies within the Hawks Nest Exploration License (EL 6395) and is located approximately ~125km (by road) south-southeast of Coober Pedy and 2.5km from the Stuart Highway.
-Buzzard is ~50km southwest of Peak’s operating Peculiar Knob Mine.
-The Project is situated within the Traditional Lands of the Antakirinja Matu-Yankunytjatjara People, the Woomera Prohibited Area and McDouall Peak pastoral station.
+Buzzard is ~50km southwest of Peak Iron’s operating Peculiar Knob Mine.
+The Project is situated within the Traditional Lands of the Antakirinja Matu-Yankunytjatjara People, the Woomera Prohibited Area, and McDouall Peak pastoral station.

 Hawks Nest EL 6395 contains eight known iron deposits at varying stages of exploration that collectively make up the Hawks Nest Iron Project.
 The deposits include Buzzard and Tui, which are high grade (~60% Fe) direct shipping ore (DSO) hematite (Fe2O3), as well as Kestrel, Goshawk, Harrier, Eagle, Falcon and Kite which are predominantly lower grade (36% - 51% Fe) magnetite (Fe3O4).
 High grade hematite ore is referred to as DSO as it is naturally high in iron grade so complex onsite processing is not required.
 The ore goes through a relatively simple crushing and screening process before being transported by road, rail, and ship to steel mills for use in steelmaking.

-Peak is prioritising the development of the high grade Buzzard Hematite deposit, with extensional deposits scheduled as future developments
+Peak Iron has prioritised the development of the high-grade Buzzard Hematite deposit, with extensional deposits scheduled as future developments.

-Proposed infrastructure to support the Buzzard Project includes an access and haul road to the Stuart Highway, ore processing facilities (crushing and screening plant and a potential magnetic separation plant), waste rock dump, run of mine (ROM) pad, explosives magazine, bores, pipelines, and process water facilities including an reverse osmosis plant, power generation and distribution facilities, communications facilities, maintenance and administration facilities, accommodation facilities, rail loading facilities, and other mine support facilities such as maintenance sheds.
+Proposed infrastructure to support the Buzzard Project includes an access and haul road to the Stuart Highway, ore processing facilities (crushing and screening plant), waste rock dump, run of mine (ROM) pad, explosives magazine, bores, pipelines, and process water facilities including an reverse osmosis plant, power generation and distribution facilities, communications facilities, maintenance and administration facilities, accommodation facilities, rail loading facilities, and other mine support facilities such as maintenance sheds.